advancedbusinessportal/advancedbusinessportal.github.io/README.md

 ## Invoice

 You can search any invoice by the transaction ID.
 You can also print/save as pdf the invoice if requires.
-For example, if a customer comes and asks for a receipt/bill for their purchase and if you know the transacation id, you can easily search from the transaction id and pull up the invoice for their purchase and print a copy for the customer.
+For example, if a customer comes and asks for a receipt/bill for their purchase and if you know the transaction id, you can easily search from the transaction id and pull up the invoice for their purchase and print a copy for the customer.

 ## Management